A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

-Having fine-tuned our model to high classification accuracy, we next analysed the held-out test dataset, classifying test samples as anomalous/non-anomalous and visualising the top twelve most confidently predicted anomalies (Figure \ref{fig:ati:finetuning_predictions}).
-We found a variety of SOs in this set, including several satellites (Figure \ref{fig:ati:finetuning_predictions} A, B, E, H, J, L).
-All of these satellites except the light curve belonging to FLOCK 4P 6 (Figure \ref{fig:ati:finetuning_predictions} E) exhibited 'J' shaped curves, which simulations suggest may represent glinting from a highly reflective surface aligning with the sun \citep{matsushita_light_2019}.
-We also detected light curves belonging to debris (Figure \ref{fig:ati:finetuning_predictions} C, D, G), all displaying prominent 'U' shaped profiles i.e., where the minima in magnitude is approximately in the middle of the observation.
-Finally, we identified three other distinct light curve motifs (Figure \ref{fig:ati:finetuning_predictions} red dotted outlines): abrupt changes in magnitude which presented as peaks (Figure \ref{fig:ati:finetuning_predictions} E), step changes (Figure \ref{fig:ati:finetuning_predictions} F), or highly periodic variation (Figure \ref{fig:ati:finetuning_predictions} K).
+Having fine-tuned our model to high classification accuracy, we next analysed the held-out test dataset, classifying test samples as anomalous/non-anomalous and visualising example confidently predicted anomalies setting a probability threshold of $\geq 0.95$ (Figure \ref{fig:ati:fine-tuning_predictions}).
+We found a variety of SOs in this set, including several satellites (Figure \ref{fig:ati:fine-tuning_predictions} A, B, D, H).
+All of these satellites except the light curve belonging to FLOCK 4P 6 (Figure \ref{fig:ati:fine-tuning_predictions} D) exhibited 'J' shaped curves, which simulations suggest may represent glinting from a highly reflective surface aligning with the sun \citep{matsushita_light_2019}.
+We also detected light curves belonging to debris (Figure \ref{fig:ati:fine-tuning_predictions} C, F), which displayed prominent 'U' shaped profiles i.e., where the minima in magnitude is approximately in the middle of the observation.
+Finally, we identified three other distinct light curve motifs (Figure \ref{fig:ati:fine-tuning_predictions} red dotted outlines): abrupt changes in magnitude which presented as peaks (Figure \ref{fig:ati:fine-tuning_predictions} D), step changes (Figure \ref{fig:ati:fine-tuning_predictions} E), or highly periodic variation (Figure \ref{fig:ati:fine-tuning_predictions} I).
+We note that whilst these predictions are made on real MMT-9 observations, no ground truth anomaly labels exist for this dataset and therefore real anomalies cannot be confirmed this way.
+The identified morphologies are therefore interpreted qualitatively, guided by known physical signatures from the literature and simulation.
+Systematic validation against catalogued anomaly events or operator records remains an important direction for future work.